Hit and Run Accidents

 When hit-and-run charges are brought against you by police and prosecutors, the emphasis will be not on the accident itself, but what took place afterwards.
 In these situations, the primary elements involved will be whether or not you stopped at the scene of the accident, provided identification, and whether or not you offered any type of assistance to victims who were injured.
-Rather than let yourself be charged unjustly with a crime, hire a car crash lawyer that Newport Beach accident victims know will examine their cases in great detail.

 If you assume a hit-and-run accident only involves accidents between motor vehicles, you are wrong.
 In fact, hit-and-run accidents can include a car hitting a pedestrian, bicyclist, or even a parked car or other property that was stationary at the time of the accident.
 If you were involved in such an accident and now have hit-and-run charges filed against you, do not panic.
-Instead, seek the advice of an experienced Newport Beach car accident lawyer.

 To be convicted of hit-and-run when an accident occurs, you must have knowledge that an accident actually took place.
 While it is always possible you may not have been aware of being involved in an accident, most judges rarely believe a defense of ignorance.
 Therefore, rely on an experienced car crash attorney that can help you build a solid defense.